macho-catt/100-days-of-code/log.md

 **Thoughts:** I finished the issue I was working on yesterday regarding implementing a gh action.
 Testing it was painful since I had to do multiple commits + creation of new issues on my fork.
 I saw a tool called act (repo from nektos) that supposedly lets you run and test gh actions locally, so I might look in to that.

+### Day 71: August 4, 2021
+#####

+**Today's Progress**: Did a PR review, started the boilerplate for my project, read more stuff about the various APIs I will use

+**Thoughts:** I didn't really do much coidng today because I was pretty tired.
+I've been waking up early to cover for work, so I took a nap when I got home.
+For the most part, I just did a PR review and created the beginning for the project.
+The project will be an app that renders a map with the list of hikes a user wants to do.
+A hike will show the corresponding weather for the day / upcoming couple of days, and fire zone areas will be marked to show the user if the hike is in an area that is near a fire.

 ##  ##  ##  ##  ##  ##  ##
 **Useful Links**